-Autumn Equinox 2017: Today Is the First Day of Fall
+Autumn Equinox: The Science Behind the First Day of Fall

-On September 22, at 4:02 p.m.
-ET, the Sun will shine directly over the equator—the midpoint of the Earth.
+On September 22, the Sun will shine directly over the equator—the midpoint of the Earth.
+(For 2018, this moment will happen at 9:54 p.m.
+ET.)
 The whole world will thus experience a day and night of equal length.
 In the Northern Hemisphere, we call this the autumn equinox.
 It marks the first day of fall.
 Around the world, people are marking the day with ceremonies, some of them ancient (and some less so).

 You might be wondering two things: 1.
 Why on almost every other day of the year (the vernal equinox being the other exception) do different parts of the world have days and nights of differing length?
 2. What do they call the day in the Southern Hemisphere?